reinrich/OpenJDKEclipseProjs/README.md

 4. Open Eclipse

+6. Create a linked resource (Menu > Window > Preferences > General > Workspace > Linked Resources) named JDK_SRC and set its value to the path of the clone of this repository created before.

-5. C++ indexer settings: Menu > Window > Preferences > C/C++ > Indexer
+7. C++ indexer settings: Menu > Window > Preferences > C/C++ > Indexer
    * uncheck all checkboxes in "Indexer options"
    * check "Use active build configuration"

-6. Menu > File > Import > Existing Projects into Workspace
+8. Menu > File > Import > Existing Projects into Workspace

-7. Enter root directory of the cloned repo into "Select Root Directory"
+9. Enter root directory of the cloned repo into "Select Root Directory"

-8. Press TAB and select the projects you whish to import.
+10. Press TAB and select the projects you whish to import.

-9. Press finish.
+11. Press finish.

+12. Git only:
+    * select all projects in the project explorer
+    * Right click on the selection
+    * Team > Disconnect
+    * Right click again on selection
+    * Team > Share Project > Git
+    * Press "Next"
+    * Check "Use or create repository in parent folder of project"
+    * Select "../.."

-10. Select a build configuration: Menu > Project > Build Configurations > Set Active > CONFIG Currently `linux_x86_64`, `linux_ppc_64`, and `linux_s390_64` are the only supported build configurations.
+13. Select a build configuration: Menu > Project > Build Configurations > Set Active > CONFIG Currently `linux_x86_64`, `linux_ppc_64`, and `linux_s390_64` are the only supported build configurations.
     You should be able to create hotspot build configurations for `windows_x86_64`, `bsd_x86_64`, and `solaris_sparc_64` using `hotspot/projgenerator/cdt_gen_build_config.sh` yourself as I